philzon/helm-assert/docs/DOCUMENTATION.md

     values:
       - tc-001-values.yaml

-    selection:
+    select:
-      # Select manifests by file (unamed manifests will not be included if used).
+      # Select manifests by filename (unamed manifests will not be included if used).
       files:
         - "deployment.yaml"
       # Select manifests based on its kind.